application-dev-tsb/clean-architecture/README.md

 - Dependency Inversion Principle: high-level concepts should not depend on low-level details

 ## Component Cohesion
-- Reuse/Release Equivalency Principle
+- Reuse/Release Equivalency Principle -
-- Common Closure Principle
+- Common Closure Principle - classes that change together should be released together
-- Common Reuse Principle
+- Common Reuse Principle - ISP for components